digitallinguistics/app/.github/CONTRIBUTING.md

 The HTML build step will insert each component's HTML into a `<template id={component-name}-template>` tag in that page's HTML (or the app shell, if the component is shared across pages).
 Your JavaScript component can load that template using `document.querySelector('#{component-name}-template')`.

-The CSS for each component will be loaded along with the page's CSS.
+The CSS for each component will be loaded along with the page's CSS (or better yet, the CSS should be inlined into the component using Web Components and the shadow DOM).

 Each page's JavaScript is responsible for loading its own components, and they in turn are responsible for loading any subcomponents.